Aluminum frame and brace scaffolding assembled on a commercial building exterior – Scaffold Exchange

 Coupling Pins

 Short pins that connect frames vertically when stacking.
-Pin size and hole angle vary by frame pattern — confirm compatibility before mixing manufacturers.
+Pin size and hole angle vary by frame pattern — always confirm compatibility before mixing components from different manufacturers.

 Common Applications & Job Site Uses